 On the other hand, there is another set of voters, those who currently intend to vote LNP but would switch to Labor if Labor adopted a humane policy on refugees.
 It is hard to estimate how many of them there may be.
 In the poll mentioned below, almost a quarter of LNP respondents favoured “bring them here”.

 And there is a third set of voters, Greens voters and disillusioned Labor voters who will not give a preference to Labor as long as it holds its present position on the Manus and Nauru detainees.
 In the Senate election voters no longer have to express a whole range of preferences.
 Labor Senate candidates will not get Greens preferences.
 Disillusioned Labor voters may cast an informal vote.
 In elections for the House of Representatives votes without preferences are informal, but in all but a few seats (those in which Greens candidates have a chance) Greens voters will vote informal rather than vote for either of the major parties.
 Mr Beazley looked like a winner before Tampa but lost because there was a spike in informal voting—many people who usually voted Labor could not bring themselves to vote Labor in that election because of Beazley’s capitulation on this matter.
 See Nicholas Stuart, .

-generally give information about what would cause voters to
+polls don’t generally give information about what would cause

-on Manus Island and Nauru should be brought here to Australia
+asylum-seekers on Manus Island and Nauru should be brought